 They still require monitoring and reviews.
 Yes, travel cards do inherently assist with organizing expenses.
 But the key word here is “assist.”
 The cards alone cannot provide assurance against internal fraud and misuse.
 Only a stringent system of statement and receipt reviews can do that.

-So the assumption that, due to the nature of travel cards, monitoring is unnecessary is a dangerous one.
+So the assumption that, due to the nature of T&E, monitoring is unnecessary is a dangerous one.
 Without internal controls, compliance goes unchecked, savings are not realized, and spend categories can become vague, misleading, and downright inappropriate.

 They don’t stop misuse.
 Travel cards cannot, on their own, stop personal purchases from happening.
 Nor can they end business purchases that might be out-of-policy, prohibited, or conducted with non-preferred suppliers.
 Without constant, consistent communication and deliberate training of card users, a greater possibility of misuse on unauthorized charges exists.

 That risk of confusion runs for both the travel card and any other methods of payment that might be in use.
 Without proper orientation of procedures, employees might use the travel cards for non-T&E expenses and likewise, other payment methods for travel.

 Another trend worth noting is the extension of business trips into personal travel.
 Hotel stays and meals that are actually personal in nature can show up on travel card statements.
 Termed “bleisure trips” (for business and pleasure combined), these trips don’t necessarily have to be condemned — they are often a beneficial perk for employees — provided that the “pleasure” portion doesn’t creep its way onto their travel cards.